New Plant Start-Up and Training Systems Implementation

 Impact

-Early Wins – Plant Perspective
+Plant Perspective

-Leadership Alignment: COO and plant leadership had a clear, practical plan to implement culture and capability changes.
+1. Leadership Alignment: COO and plant leadership had a clear, practical plan to implement culture and capability changes.

-Practical Engagement: Employees at all levels gained a voice in solving problems and sharing ideas.
+2. Practical Engagement: Employees at all levels gained a voice in solving problems and sharing ideas.

-Hiring Readiness: New evaluation tools help ensure the right people are being hired and supported from day one.
+4. Hiring Readiness: New evaluation tools help ensure the right people are being hired and supported from day one.

-Communication Culture: Teams now have tools and language to stay on the same page and stay accountable.
+5. Communication Culture: Teams now have tools and language to stay on the same page and stay accountable.

-Transformed Orientation Experience: The biggest shift was the overhaul of the new employee orientation.
+1. Transformed Orientation Experience: The biggest shift was the overhaul of the new employee orientation.
 By delivering the right information from Day 1, employees quickly gained clarity and confidence.
 “It’s amazing what a difference it makes to hear ‘that’s what that means’ on Day 1 instead of six months in.”

-Trainer Confidence and Ownership: Trainers not only improved their instructional skills but also embraced their roles as leaders.
+2. Trainer Confidence and Ownership: Trainers not only improved their instructional skills but also embraced their roles as leaders.
 Their early involvement and structured coaching led to strong buy-in, pride, and sustainability—without the need for top-down pressure.

-Cross-Functional Understanding: Our ability to speak the language of both operations and learning created trust across departments.
-Leaders didn’t have to explain the fundamentals of food
+4. Cross-Functional Understanding: Our ability to speak the language of manufacturing operations, HR, and learning created trust across departments.
+Leaders didn’t have to explain the fundamentals of food manufacturing—they felt understood from day one.

-Confidence-Building in Key Leaders: Multiple team members experienced personal growth.
-One emerging leader became more grounded and confident in her role and communication.
-“You helped her see what she was already good at.”
+5. Confidence-Building in Key Leaders: Multiple team members experienced personal growth.
+A key emerging leader became more confident in her role and core abilities: “You helped her see what she was already good at.”
 Others found themselves humbler, more self-aware, and more open to feedback.
-One leader took ownership of “stay interviews” and began exploring what keeps employees thriving beyond 10 years.
-This led to deeper employee insights and stronger retention strategies

 Summary